Bolte Bridge

 The Bolte Bridge is a large twin cantilever road bridge in Melbourne, Victoria, Australia.
 The Bolte Bridge carries a total of eight lanes of traffic – four lanes northbound and four lanes southbound.
-While officially only 490 metres in length, the actual structure appears much longer as it forms part of a 5 kilometre elevated roadway between Flemington Road and the West Gate Freeway.
+While officially only 490 metres in length, the actual structure appears much longer as it forms part of a five kilometre elevated roadway between Flemington Road and the West Gate Freeway.

 It spans the Yarra River and Victoria Harbour in the Docklands precinct to the west of the Melbourne CBD.
 It forms part of the CityLink system of toll roads that connects the Tullamarine Freeway from the northern suburbs with the West Gate Freeway and the Domain and Burnley tunnels to the Monash Freeway and the south eastern suburbs.
-It is named after Victoria's 38th and longest-serving Premier, Sir Henry Bolte.
+It is named after Victoria's longest-serving Premier, Henry Bolte.

 Construction

-The bridge was designed by architects Denton Corker Marshall and was built for head contractor Transurban by Baulderstone Hornibrook, construction taking three years from 1996 to 1999 and costing $75 million.
-It was named by Jeff Kennett, for former Premier of Victoria, Sir Henry Bolte because of its linking the West Gate, Monash and Tullamarine Freeways—projects commissioned or completed by the Bolte Government.
+The bridge was designed by architects Denton Corker Marshall and was built by Baulderstone Hornibrook, construction taking three years from 1996 to 1999.
+It was named by Premier of Victoria Jeff Kennett after Henry Bolte because of its linking the West Gate, Monash and Tullamarine freeways, projects commissioned or completed by the Bolte government.

 It is the largest balanced cantilever cast in situ box girder bridge in Australia.
-The superstructure is built as two independent bridges of variable depth, prestressed concrete box girders, separated by a 1.15 m clear gap between the structures.
+The superstructure was built as two independent bridges of variable depth, prestressed concrete box girders, separated by a 1.15 metre clear gap between the structures.